-As used in this article:

-- (a) "License" means a valid and current license issued by the Commissioner of Labor in accordance with the provisions of this article. - (b) "Journeyman plumber" means a person qualified by passage of a Journeyman plumber written examination with a score of at least 70 percent at least eight thousand hours of plumbing or related experience and who is competent to instruct and supervise the work of a plumber in training. - (c) "Master plumber" means a person who has passed a Master plumber written examination with a score of at least 70 percent with at least twelve thousand hours of plumbing work experience and who is competent to design plumbing systems, and to instruct and supervise the plumbing work of journeyman plumbers, and plumbers in training: Provided, That the Master plumber written examination may not be taken until one year after passage of the Journeyman plumber examination. - (d) "Plumber in training" means a person with interest in and an aptitude for performing plumbing work but who alone is not capable of performing plumbing work, and who has fewer than eight thousand hours of plumbing experience.
+- As used in this article: - (a) "License" means a valid and current license issued by the Commissioner of Labor in accordance with the provisions of this article. - (b) "Journeyman plumber" means a person qualified by passage of a Journeyman plumber written examination with a score of at least 70 percent at least 8,000 hours of plumbing or related experience and who is competent to instruct and supervise the work of other employees. - (c) "Master plumber" means a person who has passed a Master plumber written examination with a score of at least 70 percent with at least 12,000 hours of plumbing work experience and who is competent to design plumbing systems, and to instruct and supervise the plumbing work of Journeyman plumbers, and other employees.
+Provided, That the Master plumber written examination may not be taken until one year after passage of the Journeyman plumber examination

+(d) "Plumber in training" means a person who has not passed the Journeyman plumber examination: Provided, That the fee for plumbers in training may not be higher than \$25.00. with interest in and an aptitude for performing plumbing work but who alone is not capable of performing plumbing work, and who has fewer than 8,000 hours of plumbing experience.
-(e)(d) "Plumbing" means the practice, materials and fixtures utilized within a building in the installation, extension and alteration of all piping, fixtures, water treatment devices, plumbing appliances and appurtenances, in connection with sanitary drainage or storm drainage facilities; the plumbing venting systems; medical gas systems; fuel oil and gas piping for residential, commercial and institutional facilities; backflow preventers; and public or private water supply systems, as defined by the state building code.

-(f)(e) "Single family dwelling" means a building which is occupied as, or designed or intended for occupancy as, a single residence for one or more persons.
+- (e) "Plumbing" means the practice, materials and fixtures utilized within a building in the installation, extension and alteration of all piping, fixtures, water treatment devices, plumbing appliances and appurtenances, in connection with sanitary drainage or storm drainage facilities; the plumbing venting systems; medical gas systems; fuel oil and gas piping for residential, commercial and institutional facilities; backflow preventers; and public or private water supply systems, as defined by the state building code. - (f) "Single family dwelling" means a building which is occupied as, or designed or intended for occupancy as, a single residence for one or more persons.